masc-ucsc/docs/docs/pyrope/04-variables.md

 ```
 let x = a and b
-let y = x + 1    // compile error: 'x' is a boolean, '1' is not
+let y = x + 1    // compile error: 'x' is a boolean, '1' is integer
 ```

 ### Reduce and bit selection operators